bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 |h3| Training and Generating Samples |h3e|

-Training this network is actually pretty easy, all we have to do is make the actual image for available on the input and output of the network.
+Training this network is actually pretty easy, all we have to do is make the actual image available on the input and output of the network.
-Note the input dimensions of the network naturally takes an image, the output of the network outputs a distribution for each sub-pixel.
-However, a custom loss function is needed that takes all the outputs of the network and the actual image and compute the negative log-likelihood.
+Note the input tensor of the network takes an image, while the output of the network outputs a distribution for each sub-pixel.
+You still use the image on both the input and output but use a custom loss function that computes the negative log-likelihood using the network outputs.
 Other than the complexity of the loss function, you just set it and go!

 Generating images is something that is a bit more complicated but follows the same idea from my post on `Autoregressive Autoencoders <link://slug/autoregressive-autoencoders>`__: